materialsproject/fireworks/docs/transfertask.rst

 * Make sure the *dest* doesn't contain symbols that can't properly be interpreted on the local machine, like ``~`` or ``.``
 * If you are using a non-standard keyfile location (e.g., not something like ``~/.ssh/id_dsa.pub``), you need to set the **key_filename** option to the location of your key filename.

-If all this is configured properly, you should be able to transfer files to a remote machine via ``Transfer Task``.
+If all this is configured properly, you should be able to transfer files to a remote machine via ``FileTransferTask``.
 Some potential hiccups:

 * You require a password to SSH between machines and haven't configured passwordless SSH.
 * You are using a non-standard SSH port